pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 ![](</assets/cloud-shell-quickstart/create-user.png>)

 Fill in the details for your user.
-On the `Set permissions` screen, you can either choose to add your user to a group with AdministratorAccess, or attach the AdministratorAccess policy directly.
+On the "Set permissions" screen, you can either choose to add your user to a group with AdministratorAccess, or attach the AdministratorAccess policy directly.

 ![](</assets/cloud-shell-quickstart/administrator-access-aws.png>)

-Review your user and hit the `Create user` button.
-Navigate to your newly created user and click the `Security credentials` tab.
-Find the section for Access keys and click `Create access key`.
+Review your user and hit the "Create user" button.
+Navigate to your newly created user and click the "Security credentials" tab.
+Find the section for Access keys and click "Create access key".
 You should see the following:

 ![](</assets/cloud-shell-quickstart/access-keys-aws.png>)